The Rise and Fall of R&D Networks: R D alliance data and the construction of R D networks

 Both the links and the nodes of the R\&D network are characterized by an entry/exit dynamics.
 Alliances between firms have a finite duration \citep[see][]{deeds1999examination,phelps2003technological}.
 This causes some firms to disappear from the network, after they no longer participate in any alliance.
-Likewise, many new firms that were not listed in any previous alliance may enter the network at the beginning of a new year.
-Our longitudinal study clearly requires precise temporal information about the formation and the deletion of alliances.
-The SDC Platinum dataset contains the beginning date of every alliance, but there is no information about any of the ending dates (firms do usually not organize press releases to announce the end of an alliance).
+Likewise, many new firms that are not listed in any previous alliance may enter the network at the beginning of a new year.
+Our longitudinal study obviously requires precise temporal information about the formation and the deletion of alliances.
+The SDC Platinum dataset contains the beginning date of every alliance, but there is no information about any of the ending dates (firms do not usually organize press releases to announce the end of an alliance).
 We are thus forced to make some assumptions about the alliance durations.
-We start by drawing the duration of every alliance from a normal distribution with mean value from 1 to 5 years and standard deviation from 1 to 5 years, and we find that all our results remain qualitatively unchanged by changing the mean value and the standard deviation within these ranges.
-More precisely, the variation of the standard deviation has nearly no influence on the patterns exhibited by of all measures we compute on the networks.
-The variation of the mean alliance duration changes the absolute values of the network indicators, but it does not affect their time-evolution and peak positions.
-Given the strong robustness of the R\&D network to the variation of alliance lengths, we take a conservative approach and assume a fixed 3-year length for every partnership, consistently with previous empirical work \citep[e.g.][]{rosenkopf2007comparing,phelps2003technological,deeds1999examination}.
+We draw the duration of every alliance from a normal distribution with mean value from 1 to 5 years and standard deviation from 1 to 5 years, and we find that all our results remain qualitatively unchanged within these ranges.\footnote{The variation of the standard deviation has nearly no influence on the patterns exhibited by all network measures, whereas a variation of the mean would only shift some trends in terms of absolute value, but not in terms of time-evolution and peak positions.} Given the strong robustness of the R\&D network to the variation of alliance lengths, we take a conservative approach and assume a fixed 3-year length for every partnership, consistently with previous empirical work \citep[e.g.][]{rosenkopf2007comparing,phelps2003technological,deeds1999examination}.
 More precisely, we link two nodes when an alliance between the corresponding firms occurs and we delete this link 3 years after its formation.
+This is also the reason why, even though our dataset starts reporting R\&D alliances from the year 1984, we start building the corresponding R\&D network from the year 1986.
 In this way, we are able to build 26 snapshots of the R\&D network -- one for every year -- from 1986 to 2009.
-From now on we call the network containing all companies, irrespective of their industrial sector, the \textit{pooled R\&D network}.
+From now on we call the network containing all companies, irrespectively of their industrial sector, the \textit{pooled R\&D network}.